 Dave Musker – Gold Commander, Met Police: “The “Gold” Police Commander as he liked to keep reminding us of, had announced that the costs for policing carnival over the 3 days was £7.8 million.
 As quoted by Dave Musker, “if carnival did not take place, we would not spend that money”.
 In all honesty, I felt that he wanted to say “if carnival did not take place, we would not waste that money”.
 Why is that there seems to be a political agenda surrounding carnival?
 As the Met Police Commander cited ” terrorism” as being a concern a few times.

-Sue (Royal Borough of Kensington & Chelsea representative): Announced yet another another survey is being conducted for the Notting Hill carnival, which is available at the Notting Hill Carnival 2017 Survey.
+Sue (Royal Borough of Kensington & Chelsea representative): Announced yet another survey is being conducted for the Notting Hill carnival, which is available at the Notting Hill Carnival 2017 Survey.
 She also discussed the fact that more was spent this year on toilets and cleaning and that some funding was given for the creative elements, but details not given.

 Richard Gibson (Head of Events, Westminster Council): The Westminster Council representative, turned up unprepared and spent time unenthusiastically discussing the “compelling figures” as above.
 However, I felt that all that was compelling was the £240,000 spent on staffing.
 Questions were asked in regards to the breakdown of those figures and like the request for a full carnival crime statistical breakdown.
 We are still waiting.

-Admittedly, I am still trying to work out what happened in that hour and half meeting?
-What where the actual objectives of this meeting?
+Admittedly, I am still trying to work out what happened in that hour and a half meeting?
+What were the actual objectives of this meeting?
 What really did this meeting seek to resolve?
 As in reality, it did absolutely nothing but rile the panel members, the residents and any other observers that attended.
 Valid questions were asked by the varying attendees, but confusing responses ensued.
-In addition to that, we were informed that they missed the application for Arts council funding for next year.
+In addition to that, we were informed that they missed the application for Arts Council funding for next year.
 Apart from that, the good news was that there are ongoing actions to improve the management of carnival going forward and particular consideration is being given to:

 - Conducting a skills audit to look at the gaps.